Michellegibbons143/michellegibbons143/README.md

 # Hi, I'm Michelle 👋
+---

+## 💼 About Me

 I'm a data professional with experience designing data pipelines, building analytics models, and creating dashboards that drive decision-making.
-I enjoy turning raw data into clean, structured systems and actionable insights, both in my professional work and through personal projects.
+I enjoy turning raw data into clean, structured systems and actionable insights.

----

-## 💼 About Me & Professional Experience

-In my day-to-day work, I work across the analytics stack: building data pipelines, designing models, optimizing queries, and delivering dashboards for stakeholders.
-While I can't share proprietary work here, my professional experience informs the skills and techniques I apply in my personal projects.

 ---